aangeliayello/QuantInterviewPrep/Notes/Quant Job Interview Notes.md

 #### Suppose there are three children, what's the probability that two are girls if the middle child is a boy?
 This is simply 1/4.

+### Question 3.16.
+What is the probability that the fourth business day of the month is Thursday?
+Add 5 business days start with 1/7 chance of being the ith business in a month.
+Now, the questions is to which day we allocate the extra 2/7th coming from the weekend.

+$$\begin{aligned}
+1st \rightarrow Mon\\
+2nd \rightarrow Tue\\
+3rd \rightarrow Wed\\
+4th \rightarrow Thu\\
+5th \rightarrow Fri\\
+\end{aligned}
+$$

+Thus, thursday with have a 3/7 of being the 4rth business day of the month.

+#### An event happens on business day k of the month.
+We want to minimise the number of times it happens on a Monday.
+What k do we choose?
+(We prefer smaller k if equal probability.)

+Recycling the logic from above we have that 2, 3, 4, and 5 would give us 1/7 for monday.
+Thus, we brake ties and choose the 2nd business of the month.

+#### What is the probability that the third of January 2011 is a business day?

+It is either zero or one since it is a deterministic event.

+#### What day of the week should we pick something to happen to minimise it happening on the fourth business day of the month?
+We established that Thursday has the highest change to be the 4th business day of the month.
+Thus, anyother day should satisfy.

+We can start thinking about the distribution of holidays and go deeper in the estimation.

+### Question 3.17.
+You are playing Russian Roulette.
+There are precisely two bullets in neighbouring chambers of the six shooter revolver.
+The barrel is spun.
+The trigger is pulled and the gun does not fire.
+You are next, do you spin again or pull the trigger?

+Bullets are heavy so they are likely to be in the bottom.
+But, lets ignore these.

+For starters the probability of having a bullet after a spin in 1/3.
+But, since they are consecutive it means that there are four empty chamber and only one of them has a bullet next.
+Thus, the chances of getting a bullet without a respin is 1/4.
+Thus, not respining the the correct way to go.

+In general, we can see that if the revolver was 3 chambers then we respin, 4 we are indifferent and 5 and up we do not respin